brandonc732/No-Big-Deal-Capstone-Project/README.md

-# Simulation notebooks
+# Main notebooks

+This folder includes the primary large notebooks of the project.
+Each Jupyter notebook should outline its process with markdown sections and comments.

+**note:** it's highly recommended to collapse jupyter notebook cell sections for readability

 ## Simulation.ipynb

 author : Brandon

-**note:** it's highly recommended to collapse jupyter notebook cell sections for readability

 With the project goal of modeling or characterizing the location error within the NIST testing data, `Simulation.ipynb` Creates a simulation fitted to mimick the appearance of the test images.
 Using strong TrackPy identifications in the test data, the simulation: